moorepants/tu-delft-promotion/associate-vision-statement.rst

 reporting process.
 Our department is working on growth and change and I chair the transparency working group in that process.
 At the university level, I am part of Delft Open Science, helping promote best practices, and work with the library to pilot their open peer review journal publishing model.
+I now manage the annual open source software installation process across all TU Delft computer labs in collaboration with ICT and WPS.
+In the future, I hope to lead and contribute to efforts for campus wide open source software offerings, much like I did at the University of California, Davis.

 Leadership
 ==========